PrincessRTFM/WoLua/docs/entity.md

 - `CurrentWorld`, string|nil\
   The textual name of this player's _current_ world.
 Note that if this container does not represent a _player_ then this will be `nil`.

+- `Target`, object\
+  The entity container for this game object's target, if any.
+If there is no target, this container will exist but will represent nothing.
+See `.Exists`.

+- `HasTarget`, boolean\
+  Whether or not this game object has a target.
+This is a shortcut for `.Target.Exists`.

 - `IsPlayer`, boolean\
   Indicates whether this container represents a valid game object that is a player.
 If this container does not represent a valid object, this will be `false`, _not_ `nil`.